 File photo of former personal attorney for US President Donald Trump.
 Photograph:( AFP )

-Cohen also said that in the statement to Congress, he claimed to have had limited contact with Trump concerning the project, when in fact it had been "more extensive."
-Cohen also said he falsely told Congress he never took any steps toward travelling to Russia, when in fact he had discussed travelling there, although he never did.
+Cohen had said in his statement to Congress that he had limited contact with Trump concerning the project, when in fact it had been more extensive.
+Cohen also said he falsely told Congress he never took any steps toward traveling to Russia when in fact he had discussed going there.

 In Friday's court filing, Cohen said he kept Trump "apprised" of the "substantive conversation" he had with an assistant to a key Russian government official in January 2016 in which he sought help securing land and financing for the Moscow tower project.

 Cohen also said he talked with Trump, referred to as "Client-1" in the filing, about traveling to Russia to pursue the project deep into the 2016 presidential campaign.

 "He and Client-1 also discussed possible travel to Russia in the summer of 2016, and Michael took steps to clear dates for such travel," Cohen's lawyers said in the filing.

 After Cohen's guilty plea on Thursday, Trump called Cohen a "weak person" and accused him of making up the story to receive a lesser prison sentence.
 Trump has repeatedly denied any collusion with Russia and criticized Mueller's probe as a politically charged witch hunt.